#Beyonce Ordered Off A Menu, And The Internet Can't Handle It

 – dad (@animalfriespls) April 27, 2017

-Another Twitter user suggested that Beyoncé could be giving the waitress a hard time saying that lemonade should be served free for her, since she invented it (for those living in a cave, Beyoncé released hit album named Lemonade in April, 2016).
+Another Twitter user suggested that Beyonce could be giving the waitress a hard time saying that lemonade should be served free for her, since she invented it (for those living in a cave, Beyonce released hit album named Lemonade in April 2016).

 “I actually invented Lemonade so it should be free.” pic.twitter.com/k8Yq3aGTLa